vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

    means if a package is created, the configured Sendcloud account will be charged, unless the associated package is canceled within 24 hours of creation.

-   Odoo has a built-in layer of protection against unwanted charges when using test environments.
+   Leansoft has a built-in layer of protection against unwanted charges when using test environments.
    Within a test environment, if a shipping method is used to create labels, then those labels are immediately canceled after the creation — this occurs automatically.
 The test and production environment settings can be toggled back and forth from the :guilabel:`Smart Buttons`.